P-p-H-d/mlib/README.md

 and performs an automatic destruction of the object whenever all users release their need on this object.

-The destruction of the object is thread safe and to occure when all users of the object release it.
+The destruction of the object is thread safe and to occur when all users of the object release it.
 The last user which releases it is the one which performs the destruction of the object.
 The destruction of the object implies: